astrofra/toy-tracer-c/README.md

-# toy-tracer-c
+# Toy-Tracer-C

-Toy Raytracer in C
+Toy Raytracer in C.